 If you really don't want the screwhead to be visible in your campervan, you could opt to use cladding clips.
 They are a nifty way to install campervan cladding.
 However, it should be noted that this method adds double the time to an already lengthy process!

-An alternative to using cladding clips, while still hiding the head of the screw would be to use wood plugs.
+An alternative to using cladding clips, while still hiding the head of the screw could be to countersink the screw and use wood plugs to hide the hole.

 What size tongue and groove to use